All-Active HA for NGINX Plus on the Google Cloud Platform

 Click DELETE in the top toolbar to delete the instances.

-Note: If the pop‑up confirmation window warns that the boot disk for any instance will also be deleted, cancel the deletion, and perform these steps for each affected instance:
+Note: If the pop-up warns that it will delete the boot disk for any instance, cancel the deletion.
+Then, perform the steps below for each affected instance:

 -